jdesive/dockarr/README.md

 ## Filesystem
 There are 3 main parent directories created by this repository.
 You can configure them in the `start.sh` script.

-- `/opt/htpc`: This is where all configuration, SSL certs, and various persistent settings are stored.
+- `Config Dir`: This is where all configuration, SSL certs, and various persistent settings are stored.
 (We suggest this be on your main drive, SSD)
-- `/mnt/Media`: This is the Media parent directory.
+- `Data Dir`: This is the Media parent directory.
 Here is where you Movies, TV Shows, Music, Photos, etc. are stored.
 (We suggest this be a mounted share from a NAS or SAN)
-- `/opt/htpc/tmp`: This is the working directory for all media.
+- `Work Dir`: This is the working directory for all media.
 Files that are in the process of downloading or other various temp files are stored here.
 (We suggest this also be on your main drive, SSD)

 ## Service Config
-Most services are left to set up however you choose via their UI as listed in *Service Links* section, searcharr does require a local settings.py file to be edited with the correct values (There is no UI).
+Services are left to set up however you choose via their UI as listed in *Service Links* section.
+However, there are some helper commands for you ex. (`dockarr get-api-keys`)

-To edit this file you will need to manually restart the searcharr container after configuring the `searcharrr.py` file, before the changes take effect.
-You can do this with `docker restart searcharr`.